DissolveStereo: Coarse Depth Injection for Zero-Shot Stereo Video Generation: Experiments

-We present our method based on \textit{DynamiCrafter}~\cite{xing2023dynamicrafter}.
-We also evaluated our method with other diffusion-based video generation methods, such as LDM, in our supplementary material.
-We infer video depth maps with \textit{DepthCrafter}~\cite{hu2024-DepthCrafter}.
-During the inference, we apply the cross-view attention mechanism on all sampling steps apart from the cross-attention between the latents and the conditions.
-We use $L=7$ for noisy restart from $t=0$ to $t=5$.
-Afterward, we apply warping to update the side-view latent every 5 steps; then each warping step applies iterative refinement.
-The number of iterations decreases from $N=9$ at each refinement step until $N=3$.
+We implement our method based on \textit{DynamiCrafter}~\cite{xing2024dynamicrafter}.
+We also evaluated our method with other diffusion-based video generation methods, such as~\cite{he2022lvdm,zhang2025motion} in our supplementary material.
+We infer video depth maps using \textit{DepthCrafter}~\cite{hu2024-DepthCrafter}.
+We apply the cross-view attention mechanism on all sampling steps apart from the cross-attention between the latents and the conditions.
+We use $L=7$ for noisy restart from $t=49$ to $t=45$.
+Afterward, warping is performed to update the side-view latents every 5 steps, followed by iterative refinement at each warping stage.
+We found that the last iterative refinement step of $t=15$ is sufficient for most cases.
+The number of refinements is set to $N=4$.